-In the incorrect example, the commands look too similar to one another because they are all the same size.
+These commands look too similar to each other because they are all the same size.

 You can use various types of previews to show what will result from a command.
 By using helpful previews, you can improve the efficiency of your program and reduce the need for the trial-and-error learning approach.
 Live previews also invite experimentation and encourage creativity.

 Here are some of the different types of previews that you can use: